ew027/BrickCostMinimizer/README.md

 - MaxThreads: The number of worker threads that process results.
 Default is 3, which is suitable for a quad core system.
 - If a proxy server is required, this should be configured here.

-Once the application is built and any settings applied, It can be run with any XML file saved from Brickstock, using the following arguments:
+Once the application is built and any settings applied, it can be run with any XML file saved from Brickstock, using the following arguments:

 BrickCostMinimizer item_xml_path max_sellers

 Recommended values for the maximum number of sellers are 2 to 4, the exact value will depend on the number of items in the list.
 In general, up to 3 sellers can be run fairly quickly (1 or 2 minutes), 4 sellers can take much longer.
-Increasing the minimum number of items from the list that a seller much have before they're considered can help.
+Increasing the minimum number of items from the list that a seller must have before they're considered can help.

 # Limitations